Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 - Last updated:

-We’ll be looking at their user interfaces, the various pre-built layouts and templates they each offer, their modules and elements (more on what these actually are below), what happens if/when you eventually deactivate them (should you ever wish to), and the overall user-experiences each provides… plus quite a bit more to boot!
+We’ll be looking at their user interfaces, the various prebuilt layouts and templates they offer, their modules and elements (more on what these actually are below), what happens if/when you deactivate them, and the overall user-experiences each provides — plus quite a bit more to boot!

-By the end of the article, you’ll hopefully have all the information you need to help you choose which of these three options best suits your own particular needs.
+By the end of this article, you should have all the information you need to help you decide which of these three options best suits your needs.

-Page builders usually come in the form of a plugin – something you can activate on your WordPress website to enhance its functionality.
-The main purpose of a page builder is to upgrade the WordPress content editing experience.
+A page builder usually comes in the form of a plugin — something you can activate on your WordPress website to enhance its functionality — and its main purpose is to upgrade the WordPress content editing experience.
 A page builder provides an alternative to the default WordPress Editor, allowing you to create more sophisticated designs for your website’s posts, pages, and other content.

 Thanks to their drag-and-drop user interfaces, the best page builder tools make it easy to construct advanced layouts for your content.
-Typically, rows and columns are used to produce these creative page layouts.
-The appearance and styling of the layouts can then be customized in many ways.
+Typically, rows and columns are used to produce these creative page layouts, and the appearance and styling of the layouts can then be customized in many ways.
 Fonts, colors, and dimensions are just some of the properties of your layouts that you can control.

 If you’ve ever wished you had more control over the appearance of your WordPress website’s content, then a page builder plugin could be just what you’re looking for.

-WordPress page builder plugins do have their drawbacks.
-Some can be difficult to use with less than intuitive user interfaces.
-Some can cause problems should you wish to change page builder tools in the future.
-These are just some of the issues we’ll be looking at in this comparison to help you choose the best WordPress page builder plugin for your situation.
+WordPress page builder plugins do have their drawbacks: Some can be difficult to use with less-than-intuitive user interfaces; some can cause problems should you wish to change page builder tools in the future.
+These are just a couple of the issues we’ll be looking at in this comparison.

 The Best WordPress Page Builder Plugins